 UNICEF works with the Ministry of Education and other partners to improve the quality of education, build better education systems, and support environments that are conducive to learning and development.

-The government of Afghanistan has adopted the Child-Friendly Schools approach, which focuses on inclusiveness, child-centred learning and a safe, healthy, and protective learning environment with active community participation.
+The government of Afghanistan has adopted an approach, which focuses on inclusiveness, child-centred learning and a safe, healthy, and protective learning environment with active community participation.
 UNICEF also helps the Ministry of Education in its efforts to develop a National Assessment Framework for the primary education system, linked to a national qualification framework.

 Improving institutional capacity